securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 Authorization: Bearer ghi789
 ```

-- The resource server validates the access token and, if valid, returns the requested resource (e.g., the user’s profile data).
+- The resource server validates the access token and, if valid, returns the requested resource (e.g., the user's profile data).

 ### **Step 7: Refreshing the Access Token (Optional)**
-- If the access token expires and a refresh token was issued, the client can request a new access token by sending a **POST** request to the authorization server’s token endpoint with:
+- If the access token expires and a refresh token was issued, the client can request a new access token by sending a **POST** request to the authorization server's token endpoint with:
   - `grant_type=refresh_token`
   - `refresh_token`: The refresh token received earlier.
   - `client_id`